thorsten23/hubzilla/doc/member/guide/profile.md

 Your profile details are divided into five major sections
 - personal information: what's your name, when is your birthday etc.
-- contact information in v-card format: (e-mail, phone number and messenger), which can be exported by the viewer of your profile and imported into a corresponding programm
+- contact information in v-card format: (e-mail, phone number and messenger), which can be exported by the viewer of your profile and imported into a corresponding program
 - location: where do you live, which street, town ...
-- relation: are you in a relation? what are your sexual preferences?
+- relation: are you in a relation?
+What are your sexual preferences?
-- miscellaneous: everything else, some freetext fields to
+- miscellaneous: everything else, some free text fields

 If you want more profile information fields and more possibilities to choose from, i.e. your "sexual preferences", simply enable "advanced profiles" in your additional features.
 Which advanced profile fields will are included by the advanced profiles depends on your hub installation respectively your hub administrator.

-See addition features for more information on advanced profiles.
+See additional features for more information on [advanced profiles.](../../feature/advanced_profiles.md)

-TODO Link advanced profiles

 ## Profile photo
 You can change your profile photo by using the corresponding profile tool